Hitman: Contracts: Development

-The third Hitman game was originally meant to be the final game of a trilogy, but due to time pressure from IO Interactive's then publisher, Eidos, IOI split into two teams to work on Hitman: Contracts and Hitman: Blood Money at the same time, with Hitman: Contracts being a smaller game containing remastered levels from Hitman: Codename 47 in addition to new levels.
+The third Hitman game was originally meant to be the final game of a trilogy, but due to time pressure from IO Interactive's then publisher, Eidos, IOI split into two teams to work on Hitman: Contracts and Hitman: Blood Money at the same time, with Hitman: Contracts being a smaller game containing remastered levels from Hitman: Codename 47 (2000) in addition to new levels.
 Hitman: Contracts was developed on a tight schedule to release two years after Hitman 2: Silent Assassin.
+The game was released in 2004 in North America on 20 April, in the UK on 30 April, in Australia on 13 May, and in Japan on 14 October.

 Soundtrack

 Hitman: Contracts Original Soundtrack was composed by Jesper Kyd and released in 2004.
 The score features the same Latin choral arrangements as in all the other scores; however, they are heavily sampled and mixed into the dark electronic soundscape.
 As summed up by Kyd, "First of all it is a much darker score.
 Hitman 2 was an epic story that kind of spanned all over the world.
 This one, although there are different locations, it's not one big epic story.
 It's a lot of darker, psychological small stories mixed together, so the score follows the darker aspect of Hitman and his career."
 The score was awarded the title of "Best Original Music" at the 2005 BAFTA Games Awards.

 Besides the original Jesper Kyd score, the game features the following songs: